MyNorthland

 Andy Goyke, Professor of Biology

-Winter term 2005 (did not take during winter 2004 due to staff shortage); to focus on curriculum development and course improvement.
+Winter Term 2005 (did not take during winter 2004 due to staff shortage); to focus on curriculum development and course improvement.
 Primarily to organize the content of the aquatics portion of the biology curriculum to form a comprehensive series of experiences designed to allow students to gain the ability to function as competent aquatic science professionals.

 2003-2004